NYCPlanning/data-engineering/products/template/README.md

 > [notes about build logic]

+## Approach Details

+[Explain unique/non-trivial methods]

+[Details about the purpose of this dataset and why any noteworthy decisions were made]

+[Details about alternative approaches and why they weren't chosen]

+---

-## Development
+## Dev notes

-### Setup

-1. Clone the repo locally

-2. Open the repo in a `Remote Window` in VS Code to utilize this repo's dev container
-    > Ensure Docker Desktop is running.
-Start dev container either when prompted or via the green icon at the bottom left).

-3. Confirm setup is working by running a script in the dev container terminal (e.g. `./bash/config.sh`)

-### Edit python package requirements

-1. Edit package list and/or versions in `requirement.in`

-2. Run `./bash.dev_pip_compile.sh` to compile and install packages

-### Notes

-> Only `main` has branch protection rules.
-This means that tests are allowed to fail on `dev` branches.
+> This fictional data product is meant to be
 >
-> If using VS Code's `Format on Save`, ensure the Python formatting provider is set to `black`

-### Approach Motivations

-Details about the purpose of this dataset and why any noteworthy decisions were made

-Details about alternative approaches and why they weren't chosen
+> - an end-to-end test of our data platform
+> - an example of the approaches we'd like to use in all data products

+...